haberdashPI/vscode-master-key/notes.md

 - maybe the parse errors can be added to the problems window? (and just have one error message for all problems)

-- change capture mode so it accepts all keys it can (and you can define what sequence cancels), rather than newlines being always marked as cancel

 - quick win: master-key.ignore shouldn't need to be passed to master-key.do (we can just call ignore directly)
   -NOTE: the same might be said for `prefix` command

-- status bar updates are called a lot, maybe reduce this

-- layred keybindings: you can specify a
-  - user binding file
-  - workspace binding file

-- users should be able to populate their own bindings file with one of the existing presets as to serve as a starting point

 - validate the arguments to master-key commands so that these come up during import of a preset rather than when you run a command